Tenpin bowling: Grips

 A conventional grip, used on non-customized house balls and some custom-drilled balls, involves insertion of fingers to the second knuckle.
 A fingertip grip, involving insertion of fingers only to the first knuckle, enables greater revolution rates and resultant hook potential.
 A thumbless grip, often used by so-called "two-handed" bowlers, maximizes ball rotational speed ("rev rate").

 Pins and scoring

-Pins
+String pinsetters

-The USBC indicated that, effective August 1, 2023, it is certifying string pinsetters and string pin bowling as an independent category of equipment and competition separate from conventional free-fall pinsetters.
-USBC lab data indicated strike percentage on string pin bowling is 7.1% lower, causing the USBC to plan additional testing to determine whether a scoring conversion should be created between the categories.
+In 2023, the USBC certified string pinsetters (SPs) without any score adjustment compared to mechanical freefall pinsetters (FFPs), while acknowledging that bowlers have slightly lower averages when using SPs.
 String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.